yevhen/Nake/README.md

 To install Nake via NuGet, run this command in NuGet package manager console:

 	PM> Install-Package Nake

+#### IntelliSense and syntax highlighting

+You can install [Roslyn CTP](http://www.microsoft.com/en-us/download/details.aspx?id=34685) extension to get IntelliSense support in Visual Studio 2012.
+IntelliSense for other versions of Visual Studio is not available at the moment.

+Syntax highlighting for `.csx` files is easy to get - it is just standard C# code, so just map `.csx` file extension in you favorite text editor to be recognized as C#.

 ### Writing your first task